riatelab/bertin/README.md

 ### Info

-After creating a map, you can have access to the map info (width, height, projection).
+After creating a map, you can have access to the map info (width, total height, map height, footer height, header height, projection).

 #### Code